arinik9/BenchmarkCC/README.md

   * **C&B(F\*v):** Cut&Branch based on the F\*v formulation ([source code](https://github.com/arinik9/ExCC))
   * **B&C(Fe):** Branch&Cut based on the Fe formulation ([source code](https://github.com/arinik9/ExCC))
   * **BDCC(F\*e):** Benders Decomposition  based on the F\*e formulation ([available upon request from the authors](https://doi.org/10.1109/MLHPCAI4S51975.2020.00009))
+    * Note that BDCC fails to complete the execution process for some signed graphs, it is not very stable.
 * Enumerating all optimal solutions of a given instance
   * **OneTreeCC** ([source code](https://github.com/arinik9/ExCC))
     * **OneTreeCC(Fv):** OneTreeCC based on the Fv formulation